 After having spent around 20 years in international corporate tax consultancy working for E&Y in various locations, I joined Puma Energy in 2013 and was tasked to build, develop, and lead the group’s tax function.

 Having worked across Curaçao and Cyprus, I’m now based in Geneva, Switzerland with my wife, Saskia, two children, two dogs, two cats, and too many cars!

-The interest in Curacao was inter alia driven by the fact that my girlfriend at the time (now my wife and the mother of my two children) wanted to move out of the Netherlands to a location with nice(r) weather.
+My interest in Curacao was – inter alia – driven by the fact that my girlfriend at the time (now my wife and the mother of my two children) wanted to move out of the Netherlands to a location with nice(r) weather.
 However, EY could not indicate if and when such postings would become available and whether I’d even be considered for this.

 Certainly a change of climate and terrain for your cats!
 I must admit, Curaçao hasn’t been on my radar at all in my time as a recruiter but, oddly, it’s come up a couple of times in the last month.
 Why would a tax professional want to work in Curaçao?